Farama-Foundation/PettingZoo/README.md

         observation, reward, done, info = env.step(action) # control shifts to next agent
 ```

-For games where the instant observations or reward are undesired (or other intersting things are happening), you must make additional calls to the full API.
+For games where the instant observations or reward are undesired (or other interesting things are happening), you must make additional calls to the full API.

-## Full Enviroment API
+## Full Environment API

 PettingZoo fundamentally models environments as *Agent Environment Cycle* (AEC) games, because they can handle any environment considerable by RL (including single agent).